 11. How can I get involved?

-If you are a composer, musician, or have special skills that you would like to contribute, please send a note to email@example.com We also actively recruit student interns and adult volunteers.
+If you are a composer, musician, or have special technical or other skills that you would like to contribute, please send a note to email@example.com We also actively recruit student interns and adult volunteers.